Jin Tianhe: The Women's Bell: 1903

 Published in 1903 by Datong Shuji in Shanghai to highlight collective womanhood in the context of nationalism and gendered social relations in China, Jin Tianhe incorporated a number of themes in the first Chinese feminist manifesto, including racial envy, gender equality, and oppression.
 In the title of the treatise, Jin Tianhe uses the imagery of a bell to call for systematic support for women's rights, education, marriage, suffrage and freedom.
 Although intellectuals in the 1898 period had begun to incorporate gender equality into national agendas, The Women's Bell enlightened women and was the first to identify Chinese woman as nujie, thus conceptualizing collective female identity.
 In the treatise, Jin Tianhe expressed that Chinese nujie were oppressed and aspired for a "women's revolutionary army" to overthrow male authority and improve women's rights.

 Further, Jin Tianhe believed that there are several elements in overcoming gender inequality.
-In the treatise, Jin states that if female superstition continues to be a persistent problem for Chinese women, Chinese society would not be able to modernize or develop.
+In the treatise, Jin states that if superstition continues to be a persistent problem for Chinese women, Chinese society would not be able to modernize or develop.
 To defeat this, Jin Tianhe suggested that their inherently emotional nature can be overcome by education and that the future generation of women would not experience this kind of gullibility.
 Solutions included temples being transformed into schools for women to attend, which would also be symbolic of China's modernization and be fruitful for religious leaders and women.
 Not only would it alleviate oppression, women being educated at temples would eliminate superstitious activities and support the essential role of women in society.
 In the third chapter, Jin highlights the "four great obstructions for women" (女子之品性): foot-binding (纏足), decorative clothing (裝飾), superstition (迷信), and restrictions on movement (拘束).
 By eliminating these obstructions, Jin Tianhe believed that Chinese women would be one step closer to liberation, as most of the obstructions are on their physical body and image.
 Further, in the context of national salvation, the preface of The Women's Bell Jin Tianhe centers it around China's lack vis-à-vis Euro–America and refers to China as "a country that knows no freedom" and "dreams of a young, white European man" with "free wife and children."
 By contrasting Euro-America to China, Jin Tianhe attributes China's backwardness of social relations, and highlights a gendered lack connected to national inadequacy.